Carol Smillie has spoken out about how the menopause has affected her body.

 Japanese women and the menopause

-According to Miss Tania Adib of Twenty-five Harley Street Day Clinic, a consultant gynaecologist who runs the Menopause Clinic, there’s a lot women can do to ensure they have a stress-free menopause.
+According to Miss Tania Adib, a consultant gynaecologist who runs a Menopause Clinic, there’s a lot women can do to ensure they have a stress-free menopause.
 She suggests we look to the East for inspiration.

 “The experience of menopause is different for each woman, but interestingly, western women have worse symptoms than women in some other countries, such as Japan, China and India,” explains Miss Adib.
 “One study showed that 64 per cent of British women reported suffering from tiredness, compared to just six per cent of those from Japan.
 When it comes to those aches and pains that seem to become more prevalent in the menopausal years, 54 percent of British women reported these were a problem – but just 14 percent of Japanese women complained of these.”